AntoineMeheut/Experimantation/README.md

 # Experimentation a Terraform-Outscale starter template

-This is a simple Terraform-Outscale template configured for ephemeral development environments on Gitpod.
+This is a simple Terraform-Outscale template configured for cloud development environments on Gitpod.
+Outscale has two CLIs, one AWS type and one specific to Outscale, in this template we use the AWS CLI.

 ## Next Steps